Dynamoi LogoMusic Promotion · YouTube Growth

 Short visuals increase sharing and intent when they feel native to the song.

-Why bother: Spotify has reported that tracks with Canvas are 145% more likely to be shared on average, which compounds discovery when fans post to Stories.
-Source: Spotify blog on global listenership.
+Why bother: Spotify has reported that tracks with Canvas are 145% more likely to be shared on average.
+This compounds discovery when fans post to Stories.

-What works in 2025: lyric micro-animations, a 6–8 second studio moment that loops cleanly, or a hypnotic abstract tied to the groove.
+What works: Lyric micro-animations, a 6–8 second studio moment that loops cleanly, or a hypnotic abstract tied to the groove.
 Avoid jarring restarts or generic stock footage.

 The Audience and Music tabs are a planning engine, not just a dashboard.